The Barnet Shale

 Lonestar Midstream LP

 We have experienced what many land owners are now experiencing and that is the fact that we do not have total control of our land in regards to natural gas and oil pipelines.
 Texas law stinks when it comes to protecting a land owner's property from the overbearing oil and gas pipeline companies.
 They will do their best to cheat the landowner out of a fair price for pipeline right of way by threatening court action if the landowner doesn't want to accept their very low price for right of way at their terms.
 We were lied to, threatened with condemnation, and harassed by phone in an effort to get us to settle at an amount of about 1/2 of the actual final settlement.
+The less they have to pay the land owner, the lower their costs and the higher their profit margin.
 In order to receive a fair settlement, we hired Keith Milberger of Proven Concepts Inc to represent us.
 The pipeline companies know the laws and how to use them to their advantage against the landowner who does not know the laws.
 I highly recommend Keith.
-I can't say this emphatic enough!!!
+I can't say this emphatically enough!!!
 He represents the landowner and knows the oil and gas exploration business like no other person I know.
 He is not cheap but he is worth every penny you will pay him!
-We were paid almost twice what most of our neighbors were paid and it was all because of Keith's skills and knowledge.
+We were paid about 75% more than most of our neighbors were paid and it was all because of Keith's skills and knowledge.
 He took the pressure of having to deal with these people off of our backs.
 I did find out recently that the highest price by Lonestar Midstream for the 20" line was $16.00 per foot when it crossed a large well known ranch a few miles to the west of me.
-The ranch is owned by a man who has made millions in the oil business in West Texas.
+The ranch is owned by a man who has made many millions of dollars in the oil business in West Texas.
 Imagine that!
 That was exactly twice the amount that Lonestar Midstream LP paid to most land owners.
-Don't trust a pipeline company or exploration company to tell you the truth about what they are doing!
+Don't trust a pipeline company to tell you the truth about what they are doing!
 They won't!
 Get professional help the first time they set foot on your land, and most importantly, do not give them permission to survey your land until you seek professional help!
 Once you sign the right for them to survey your land, you have just taken the first torpedo to your bow and are taking on water!
 I know this from experience!!!
 Your boat is already starting to sink!
-They will use every trick in the book to get what they want from the land owner at the least cost to them and that means--------------YOU LOOSE!
+They will use every trick in the book to get what they want from the land owner at the least cost to them and that means-----YOU LOOSE!
+If they had been co-operative and honest in dealing with me to begin with, I would not have hired outside help.
+The settlement was within $1.00/ft of the amount I originally told them at our first meeting that I considered to be a fair price and would accept.
+At that price, there would have been very few conditions and not to mention they would have not wasted four months of everyone's time and money.
+To their credit, I will say this about Lonestar Midstream.
+Once the contract was signed, they became very co-operative and were willing to work we me on several things that came up.
+It was dealing with them initially that was a bummer and very exasperating.

 Map containing South Barnet Loop On the Proven Concepts web site.
 This map appears to be the accurate map of the actual route of the pipeline when completed across my land.